-Click on a Filter name anywhere in Console to open a tab which contains Filter-specific information.
+Click on a Filter name to open a tab with Filter-specific information.
 This tab includes few sub-tabs, located at the lower side of the window.
 All sub-tabs share the following common toolbar fields:

 - Filters Select the Filters you are interested in, or select "All" to select all Filters.
-Administrators can restrict which Filters are accessible by guest accounts - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval
+Administrators can restrict which Filters are accessible by guest accounts - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval